City-Specific Descriptions

 |---|---|

-translations → description | The custom description text (in English or Spanish) |
+| Service Description | The custom description text for this city (in English or Spanish) |

 Step-by-Step: Adding a City-Specific Description